Shantanu-0101/OrbitDesk-Agent/README.md

-# OrbitDesk Support Agent 🤖
+# OrbitDesk Support Agent.

 An AI agent network that answers support questions for OrbitDesk using a local-first architecture with LangGraph and Hugging Face models.

-> ⚠️ **AI Disclosure**: This project was built with the assistance of an AI coding assistant (Claude/Antigravity).
+> **AI Disclosure**: This project was built with the assistance of an AI coding assistant (Claude/Antigravity).
 All code, design decisions, and architecture are understood and can be explained by the author.

 ---